 Winner of Best Film Award at renown Annecy animation Film Festival, the France-Canada-Belgium joint production April and the Extraordinary World is out this Friday in Canada (soon after in the US).
 The film is co-directed by Christian Desmares (animation coordinator for the Oscar nominated Persepolis) and Franck Ekinci, who wrote the screenplay with Benjamin Legrand et Jacques Tardi from Tardi’s popular Graphic Novel .
 It is voiced (among others) by Marion Cotillard and Jean Rochefort (of Terry Gilliam’s famous misadventures of Don Quixote…)

-April is set in a 1941 France ruled by Napoleon V and kept into 19th century life where evolution towards modernity has stopped since scholars and great minds vanish one after an an other for decades.
-With the help of the coolest talking cat ever, Young Avril is on the track of her scientists parents who both disappeared in suspicious circumstances.
+April is set in a 1941 France ruled by Napoleon V and kept into 19th century life where evolution towards modernity has stopped since scholars and great minds vanish one after an another for decades.
+With the help of the coolest talking cat ever, Young April is on the track of her scientists parents who both disappeared in suspicious circumstances.

-Graphically outstanding and creative (it reminds me of jules verne’s work) this fast paced retro-looking sci-fi animation should please American audience with the eternal story of good VS evil antagonism and all the running around.
+Graphically outstanding and creative (it reminds of Jules Verne’s work) this fast paced retro-looking sci-fi animation should please American audiences with the eternal story of good VS evil antagonism and all the running around.